Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions between Weyl and nodal line semimetals in effective field theory

-From another point of view, we can also set $b=0$ first and increase the value of $b$ in the nodal semimetal phase.
-Focusing on the behavior of the nodal ring in this process, we could see that if only the $z$-component of the one-form field is non-zero, since the mirror symmetry of the $x-y$ plane cannot be broken by a $z$ component operator, the nodal line state is still stable. $b$ in the $z$-direction can be treated as a complement of the $z$-component of the mass term, so that a non-zero $b$ plays the same role as a mass term to the nodal ring, reducing the radius of the nodal ring and turning the system into a gapped one.
-Numerical results also support such a physical picture.
-Similar to the case above, a non-zero component $b_{tz}$ also has a similar contribution as mass terms if we focus the nodal ring formed in the $x-y$ plane.
+The lower-triangular region of the lower-left of the phase diagrams corresponds to the phase in Fig.\ref{fig5}(b) (i.e. the gap-nodal A phase).

+The upper-triangular region of the upper-right of the phase diagrams corresponds to the phase in Fig.\ref{fig3}(f) (i.e. the gap-nodal B phase).

+In summary, we have coexistence of Weyl nodes and a nodal ring in this case.
+Note that a non-zero component $b_{tz}$ would have a contribution as mass terms if we focus the nodal ring formed in the $x-y$ plane.
 Other components of the two-form field, such as $b_{ty},b_{xz}$, may yield more interesting energy spectrums since they break the mirror reflection symmetry in the $x-y$ plane, and we leave this to future work.